Sarah Kelly, Chair of Trustees

 Sarah has been involved with Early Years education throughout her student and working life and was involved from the very beginning when founder Sheenagh Davis, MBE set up HOPE in 1998.
 Sarah was appointed Chair of the Board in 2017 and has supported the Trustees as interim Chair at times during her time on the Board.
 Her wealth of knowledge and expertise in the area of Early Years is used in her role as Ofsted nominated Trustee.

 Gill is a dentist by profession and has lived in Bromyard for over 25 years.
 For most of that time she has practised as a dentist in the town and brings her knowledge and experience of working in Health to the Board.
 She and her husband both work locally and they have a grown up family.
+Gill was appointed Vice Chair of the Board at our annual AGM in November 2018.

 Janet Pearce-Higgins trained as a primary school teacher at the Froebel College in London before teaching for 18 years in London and abroad.
 Subsequently she obtained a Diploma from the Dyslexia Institute in London.
 She returned in 1995 to the family farm outside Bromyard, with her four children and husband.
 She has been active in a number of local organisations and was for 10 years a Town Councillor, including 2 years as Mayor of Bromyard.